Silver Linings Playbook: Casting

-Russell initially intended to make the film with Vince Vaughn and Zooey Deschanel, but went on to make The Fighter instead.
-Mark Wahlberg was set to work with Russell for the fourth time but had to drop out after delays in production created a scheduling conflict.
+Russell initially intended to make the film with Vince Vaughn and Zooey Deschanel, but instead went on to make The Fighter.
+Mark Wahlberg was set to work with Russell for the fourth time, but had to drop out after delays in production created a scheduling conflict.

-Russell had originally planned to work with Bradley Cooper on an adaptation of Pride and Prejudice and Zombies, having been impressed with Cooper's performance in Wedding Crashers, citing his "good bad-guy energy" and unpredictability as justification for casting.
-Cooper told Russell "he had been heavier and angrier and more fearful" at the time of that performance and had drawn on those feelings for it.
+Russell had originally planned to work with Bradley Cooper on an adaptation of Pride and Prejudice and Zombies, having been impressed with Cooper's performance in Wedding Crashers (2005), citing his "good bad-guy energy" and unpredictability as justification for casting.
+Cooper told Russell that "he had been heavier and angrier and more fearful" at the time of that performance and had drawn on those feelings for it.
 Russell was excited that Cooper would bring those qualities to Pat Solitano.

 Anne Hathaway was cast as Tiffany Maxwell, but due to scheduling conflicts with The Dark Knight Rises and creative differences with Russell, she dropped out.
 Other actresses who were considered for the part included Elizabeth Banks, Kirsten Dunst, Angelina Jolie, Blake Lively, Rooney Mara, Rachel McAdams, Andrea Riseborough and Olivia Wilde.

-Initially, Russell did not believe Lawrence's age was suitable for the role.
-He thought Lawrence (21 at the time of filming) was too young to play opposite Cooper (37), but her audition changed his mind, admitting that the "expressiveness in her eyes and in her face" was "ageless".
+Initially, Russell did not believe that Jennifer Lawrence's age was suitable for the role.
+He thought that Lawrence (21 at the time of filming) was too young to play opposite Cooper (37), but her audition changed his mind, admitting that the "expressiveness in her eyes and in her face" was "ageless".
 Russell compares Lawrence to the character Tiffany, describing her as confident but one of the least neurotic people he knows, with the confidence and glimpses of vulnerability needed to play Tiffany.
 Tiffany went through several iterations.
 She was initially meant to be goth.
 Lawrence dyed her hair black and did test shoots in heavy goth makeup, but Weinstein disapproved.
 The final version of her character remained messed-up yet confident, with small goth touches such as the dark hair and a cross.
 Specifically for the role, Lawrence was asked by Russell to put on weight and to speak in a lower register.

-According to Entertainment Weekly, Lawrence said she didn't have a handle on Tiffany at first, which was what excited her about the role.
+According to Entertainment Weekly, Lawrence said she did not have a handle on Tiffany at first, which was what excited her about the role.
 "She was just a character I one-hundred percent did not understand at all...
 She's like, 'I'm messed up, I'm not like everybody else, I've got issues.
 Take it or leave it because I like myself.'"

 Lawrence and Cooper had no previous dance experience.
 In less than a month, Mandy Moore, a choreographer for So You Think You Can Dance, taught them the dance sequences.
 Moore describes Cooper as having "some real natural dancing ability".
 Lawrence said of the climactic ballroom dance, "None of that was improvised, absolutely not.
 I'm a terrible dancer, so I would never have been able to do any of that.
 When it finally came together, that scene really was just as fun as it feels."